0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-06-08-Obfuscate-string-to-double.md

 ---

 ## Description
-This snippet gets string type and return it as double type.
+This snippet gets string type and returns it as double type.
 In this process, the original messages get obfuscated, but not encrypted.

 ~~~cpp
 #include <iostream>